lucianoayres/rabbitmq-nodejs-poc/README.md

 npm install
 ```

-2. Clone this project and start the local RabbitMQ instance with Docker Compose in the root folder where the 'docker-compose.yml' file is located:
+2. Start the local RabbitMQ instance with Docker Compose in the root folder where the 'docker-compose.yml' file is located:

 ```bash
 sudo docker-compose up